sashabudimir/sashabudimir/README.md

 ### Hi there 👋 I'm Sasha

 I'm a software & web development student transitioning from healthcare into tech.
-I enjoy building real-world applications, solving problems, and continuously improving my skills.
+I enjoy building real-world applications, solving problems, and continuously groeing and improving my skills.

-💡 Career change powered by curiosity, growth mindset, and persistence.

 ---